leomeyer/OpenHAT/src/openhatd/docs/index.md

 ## Getting started

 You can test openhatd on Windows or Linux first before deploying it in a "real" home automation system.
 [Download and install](download.md) the proper version for your operating system.
-Open a command line prompt, go to the installation directory and start openhatd:
+Open a command line prompt, go to the `bin` directory and start openhatd:

 	$ openhatd -c hello-world.ini